infor-design/enterprise-wc/src/components/ids-axis-chart/README.md

 - `yAxisMin` {number}  Set the minimum value on the y axis  (default: 0)
 - `showVerticalGridLines` {boolean}  Show the vertical axis grid lines (default: false)
 - `showHorizontalGridLines` {boolean}  Show the horizontal axis grid lines (default: true)
+- `yAxisFormatter` {object | Function} Sets the format on the y axis items.
+This can either be settings that are passed to `Intl.NumberFormat` or a formatter function.
+The formatter function will get three parameters (value, data, api) and should return a string based on the axis value.
+The y axis is not always a number so it does not default to `Intl.NumberFormat`.
+The default is `{ notation: 'compact', compactDisplay: 'short' }`.
+- `xAxisFormatter` {Function} Sets the format on the x axis items.
+The formatter function will get three parameters (value, data, api) and should return a string based on the axis value.
+The x axis is not always a number so it does not default to `Intl.NumberFormat`.
+See the [Intl.NumberFormat api](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat) for more details and examples on formatting options.

 ## Events